fpsvogel/fpsvogel.com/src/_posts/2024-11-04-alpine-js-vs-stimulus.md

 It's because I, along with the rest of my team, enjoy keeping Rails view templates server-side.
 Let's say I want to add real-time behavior to a view: if I have to move an ERB template into a Lit component and translate it into JS, it feels like I've left the realm of "JS sprinkles" and now it's more like "JS chunks".

-If that feels like a meaningless distinction to you, and if you find Lit components to be perfectly usable in day-to-day feature work, then go ahead and use Lit instead of Stimulus or Alpine.
-I honestly wish I didn't feel as much friction as I do when making Lit components, because Lit is probably the more durable option since it's closer to web standards than Alpine.
+If that feels like a meaningless distinction to you, and if you find Lit components to be perfectly usable in day-to-day feature work, then **go ahead and use Lit instead of Stimulus or Alpine!** I honestly wish I didn't feel as much friction as I do when making Lit components, because Lit is probably the more durable option since it's closer to web standards than Alpine.

 Who knows, maybe in a few months I'll write a post titled *"Web components as an Alpine.js alternative"* 😂 I've seen efforts underway to more easily server-render web components (and not just in Node), so it may someday be possible to declare a web component within a server-side template such as ERB, using regular HTML with special attributes for the dynamic bits.
-In fact, I was looking for such an approach to web components when I ran across a comment saying that's precisely what Alpine does, minus the web components part.
+In fact, I was looking for such an approach to web components when I ran across a comment saying *that's precisely what Alpine does*, minus the web components part.

 <!-- For the future "Web components as an Alpine.js alternative" post, review replies that I got on The Spicy Web about my feelings about web components: https://discord.com/channels/811491992285741077/811492754218942494/1301189020402843701 -->